Boeotian Treasury

-The Treasury of the Boeotians was dedicated in the late Archaic period within the sanctuary of Apollo at Delphi.
+The Treasury of the Boeotians was dedicated within the sanctuary of Apollo at Delphi during the late Archaic period.
 It is identified due to some epigraphic material.

 Description

-Towards the southwestern end of the Sacred Way in the sanctuary of Apollo at Delphi are located the foundations of a treasury which is identified to that dedicated by the Boeotians.
-Pausanias does not mention this particular building, thus it is possible that it has been destroyed by his time.
-The architectural parts that are still extant indicate that it was a Doric building made of limestone on which inscriptions in the Boeotian writing style of the Late Archaic period have been preserved.
+At the southwestern end of the Sacred Way in the sanctuary of Apollo at Delphi lie the foundations of a treasury believed to have been dedicated by the Boeotians.
+Pausanias does not mention this particular building, thus it is possible that it had been destroyed by his time.
+The surviving architectural elements indicate that it was a Doric limestone building bearing inscriptions in the Boeotian writing style of the Late Archaic period have been preserved.
 According to these inscriptions, the building is dated to ca 525 B.C.